WajahatRiaz/HandwrittenUrduCharacterRecognition/README.md

-# HandwrittenUrduCharacterRecognition
-Handwritten Urdu Character Recognition in Machine Learning using Scikit-learn
+# Handwritten Urdu Character Recognition in Machine Learning using Scikit-learn